NEO Planner V4.5

 Resolution CCD in arcsec/pixel:

-Enter the resolution of the CCD chip in
+Enter the resolution of the CCD chip here in arcseconds/pixel.
+For example, if

-arcsec/pixel here.
-If you are observing with e.g.
+you are observing with 2 or 3 binning,

 Resolution FWHM